xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 	-o /net/shendure/vol1/home/USERID/sge_logs/
 	-e /net/shendure/vol1/home/USERID/sge_logs/

 Saved in the *.sge_request* file.
-There are pleanty of other options you could request, you can find out more by running *man qsub* on your command line.
+There are plenty of other options you could request, you can find out more by running *man qsub* on your command line.

 ##### Basic UGE script